-For the purposes of this Agreement department seniority shall be defined as the length of continuous and uninterrupted employment in the fire department.
+For the purposes of this Agreement department seniority shall be defined as the length of continuous and uninterrupted employment in the fire department in titles represented by IAFF Local 21.
+The Union recognizes management's unfettered right to select and appoint people to titles represented by this bargaining unit.